nico-byte/Mirror-Dash/DEV-DOCU.md

 Key files for deployment:

+- `docker-build-push-client.sh`: Builds and pushes the client Docker image to Docker Hub
+- `docker-build-push-server.sh`: Builds and pushes the server Docker image to Docker Hub
-- `docker-build-push.sh`: Builds and pushes Docker images to Docker Hub
+- `docker-build-push.sh`: Builds and pushes both client and server Docker images to Docker Hub
-- `deploy-dockerhub.sh`: Deploys the images to your server
+- `deploy-to-cloud.sh`: Deploys the images to your cloud server
 - `docker-compose.yml`: Defines the Docker containers and their network
 - `client/nginx.conf`: Nginx configuration for the client container
 - `client/.env.production`: Production environment variables for the client